jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 Google+: http://gplus.to/jimmykane

 The Three Little Pigs siri proxy server is an intelligent server with key throttling and database connection.
+It uses Keys from iPhone 4S, iPhone 5, and the iPad 3 (AKA the New iPad)

 **A little info upon public/semipublic servers**